jlevy/og-equity-compensation/README.md

 ### Kinds of income

-🄳 You must pay federal, state, and in some cases, local **income taxes** on your **income**, which is the money you make.
+🄳 All employees must pay federal, state, and, in some cases, local **income taxes** on their **income**, the money they make.

-🄳 From a tax perspective, your income is divided between [**ordinary income**](https://www.investopedia.com/terms/o/ordinaryincome.asp), which includes wages and salary and interest, and
+🄳 From a tax perspective, income is divided between [**ordinary income**](https://www.investopedia.com/terms/o/ordinaryincome.asp), which includes wages and salary and interest, and
-[**capital gains**](https://www.investopedia.com/terms/c/capital_gains_tax.asp), the term for profit you receive from selling assets, including stocks.
+[**capital gains**](https://www.investopedia.com/terms/c/capital_gains_tax.asp), the term for profit received from selling assets, including stocks.
-One key difference between ordinary income and capital gains is you can sell assets for a profit or a loss, so this kind of income may be taxed differently, with the ability to track both gains and losses.
+One key difference between ordinary income and capital gains is that assets can be sold for a profit or a loss, so this kind of income may be taxed differently, with the ability to track both gains and losses.

 🄳 Capital gains are further divided between **long-term** and **short-term** capital gains.
-Long-term capital gains are what you make from selling assets, such as stock, a business, a house, or land, that you held for more than a year.
+Long-term capital gains are profits made from selling assets, such as stock, a business, a house, or land, that were held for more than a year.
 Although this topic is
 [💰not without controversy](https://www.wsj.com/articles/how-should-capital-gains-be-taxed-1425271052),
-the general idea is, if you are selling something you’ve owned for a long time, you can be taxed a lower rate.
+the general idea is, if someone is selling something they’ve owned for a long time, they can be taxed at a lower rate.

 All these rates
 [have evolved over time](https://www.taxpolicycenter.org/briefing-book/how-are-capital-gains-taxed)